aurelia/aurelia/docs/user-docs/developer-guides/router-lite/router-configuration.md

 export class MyApp implements IRouteViewModel {}
 ```

-With this route configuration in place, we can use the following `buildTitle` function that will cause the title to be `Aurelia - Home` when user is navigated to `/` or `/home` route.
+With this route configuration in place, when we navigate to `/home`, the default-built title will be `Home | Aurelia`.
+We can use the following `buildTitle` function that will cause the title to be `Aurelia - Home` when user is navigated to `/` or `/home` route.

 ```typescript
 // main.ts